CloudLabsAI-Azure/OpenHack/Coach/Challenge-5.md

    ![sampleprompt](images/sampleprompta.png)

-1. Use the following sample csv file to import into the newly created **Cosmos DB**
+1. For consistency, use the following sample csv file to import into the newly created **Cosmos DB**

     ```
     Item,Category,Quantity,Country